tesh254/migraine/README.md

 ### Major Features & Improvements coming your way

 - [ ] Adding an `adapter` to work with MySQL
-- [ ] Generate API endpoints based on database tables
+- [ ] ~Generate API endpoints based on database tables~
-- [ ] Generate documentation from your tables for fast onboarding within teams
+- [ ] Generate documentation from your database for fast onboarding within teams
 - [ ] Adding SQL generation by converting natural language to runnable SQL queries
 - [ ] SQL database monitoring features example pointing out `queries` that are taking a long time to process.
 - [ ] Generate `typescript` or `golang` schema from your table structure